Ichthyostega/yoshimi-test/README.md

 In case a difference is spotted (or when the baseline file is missing), you may store a new baseline WAV file by launching the Testsuite with the argument `--baseline` — but beware: this will recapture baseline WAV and timing expense factors for all deviant test cases.
 Tip: use the filter feature to only run some dedicated part of the testsuite if you only want *some* baselines to be changed; moreover, use Git to manage the actual changes.
+You can `--force` a re-computation of the baseline in cases where the actual deviation is below the threshold for small changes, and thus normally no baseline would be captured.

 ### Speed and Timing measurements